youyanggu/covid19_projections/path-to-herd-immunity.md

 ## Comparison: Projected vs Actual

-**\*New April 26\*** Below is a comparison of our last model update on March 5, 2021 with what happened since.
+Below is a comparison of our last model update on March 5, 2021 with what happened since.
 Our vaccination numbers come from the [CDC](https://covid.cdc.gov/covid-data-tracker/#vaccination-trends), while infection estimates comes from applying a [multiplier](/estimating-true-infections-revisited/#prevalence-ratio) to [JHU CSSE](https://coronavirus.jhu.edu/) cases data.
 {% include_relative comparison-last-updated.md %}
 {% include iframe_path_to_normality_comparison.html %}